 Our latest project has been the 57 apartment Betty Pyatt building which opened in July 2016 and the new residents are all asking each other why they had left it so long .They are having a ball.

-Built to maximise the sun, and close to the sparkling Waitemata Harbour, these outstanding two-bedroom apartments, designed by multi-award-winning New Zealand architects, Archimedia, have modern conveniences included in the price and offer amazing value in a central Auckland location.
+Built to maximise the views of the Waitemata Harbour, these outstanding one, two and three bedroom apartments were designed by multi-award-winning New Zealand architects, Archimedia and have modern conveniences included in the price and offer amazing value in a central Auckland location.

 Located in the north eastern corner of the Village, the Paterson apartment building consists of a two storey block of nine apartments and a three storey block of twenty-four apartments connected by a bright atrium.

 To find out more or to arrange a viewing, call 0800 4 SELWYN (0800 473 5996). www.selwyncare.org.nz